Amazon to proactively remove more content that violates rules from cloud service -sources - Up News Info

 “Most of these companies have understandably not wanted to get into content and not wanting to be the arbiter of thought,” Ryan said.
 “But when you’re talking about hate and extremism, you have to take a stance.”

-(Reporting by Sheila Dang in Dallas; Editing by Kenneth Li, Lisa Shumaker and Sandra Maler)
+(Reporting by Sheila Dang in Dallas; Editing by Kenneth Li, Lisa Shumaker, Sandra Maler and William Mallard)

 Advertisement